Updated July 4, 2023

-- First, given that there is a responsibility assigned to all the units, each individual has responsibilities aligned with their roles that direct them towards a common purpose.
+- First, given that there is a responsibility assigned to all the units, each individual has responsibilities aligned with the roles that direct them toward a common purpose.

-- Since individual performances are tracked and reported to senior management, each individual tends to give their best performance.
+- Since senior management tracks and reports individual performances, each individual tends to give their best performance.

 - It facilitates better delegation and control of organizational tasks, which is one of the objectives of management.

 Disadvantages of Responsibility Center

 The following are the significant disadvantages of responsibility center: